krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 __Requester__ if authenticated (must have aws account) can be made to pay for: data transfer and request cost.
 Requested must have a specific http header.
 To enable it you must:
 - make S3 bucket public
 - create bucket policy to everyone to access
-- set 'requester pay' option in 'properties'.
+- set __'requester pay' option in 'properties'__.
 It makes the bucket not available to anonymous access.
-- requested must use x-amz-request-payer header.
+- requested must use __x-amz-request-payer header__.

 __S3 pre-signed url__: __allow access to private S3 objects for limited time__
 - downloading and uploading